 Looking for somewhere to kick back and relax after a long day in the office?
 Look no further than The Magic Garden, a lively pub on Battersea Park Road.
-Its exterior might look pretty ordinary, but don’t be fooled; inside awaits a surprisingly large garden complete with comfy sofas, a generous food and drink offering and regular live music.
+Its exterior might look pretty ordinary, but don’t be fooled; inside awaits a surprisingly large garden complete with comfy sofas, generous food and drink offerings and regular live music.

 For last-minute gifts for colleagues, head to London’s (possibly) longest garden centre at Battersea Flower Station.
 A winding path guides visitors through various sections of colourful blooms, quirky signs and exotic greenery in an environment so enchanting your work stresses will melt away almost instantly.